 Know where and when to spend money.
 As difficult as it may sound, you may have to rethink your hobbies.
 Opt for cheaper alternatives.
 For example, choose a cheaper gym and play a more affordable sport.

 There are apps like Qapital that make “saving and spending” fun while keeping you accountable by using rule-based triggers.

 Get a Cheaper Car

-Most people spend about $120 per month on running and maintaining a vehicle.
+Most people spend about $120 per month on running and maintaining a vehicle (not including the cost of a lease or loans).
 The amount can be higher if a car is older.
 Consider opting for a cheaper option.
 Some very expensive cars offer poor mileage and can turn out to be very costly in the long-run.
 Hence, choose a car that’s fuel-efficient and easy to maintain.

 Halt Credit Card Transactions